everlifeai/eskill-alarm/README.md

 ```

 ## Editing
-While adding reminders is simple changing or deleting them needs a bit
+While adding reminders is can be done through the chat, to change or delete
-more work.
+them requires a more flexible interface.
 The Avatar stores the reminders in your data folder in a file
 called `eskill-alarm.txt`.
 Open this file using your favorite text editor
-and you will find it looks very easy to edit.
+and you will find it very easy to edit.

         open ~/everlifeai/0/eskill-alarm.txt